 - Standing instructions to transfer funds to an account maintained in the United States, or directions regularly received from a U.S. address;

 - An “in care of” address or a “hold mail” address that is the sole address with respect to the client; or

 - A power of attorney or signatory authority granted to a person with a U.S. address

-Due to character of FATCA, it is going to impact all financial and non-financial operating companies receiving any U.S. source income, including dividends, royalties, interest etc. Pursuant to FATCA all financial institutions which keep U.S. person’s accounts are obliged to obtain some of the documents below (subject to US indicia type):
+Due to the character of FATCA, it impacts all financial and non-financial operating companies that receive any U.S. source income, including dividends, royalties, interest etc. Pursuant to FATCA all financial institutions which keep U.S. person’s accounts are obliged to obtain some of the documents below (subject to US indicia type):

 - W-9 or W-8BEN forms

 - Non-U.S. passport or similar documentation establishing foreign citizenship (in case of U.S. birth)